Frequently Asked Questions

 Most common causes:

-- Nutrient deficiency: If growing hydroponically, ensure you're adding fertilizer after germination
+- Nutrient deficiency: if growing hydroponically, make sure you are adding fertilizer after germination

 Yellowing at harvest time is normal as lower leaves age.

-Read our blog: Common Mistakes When Growing Microgreens (And How to Avoid Them)
+Read our blog: Top Microgreen Growing Mistakes and How to Avoid Them

 Why aren't my seeds germinating?